diegopereiraeng/kubernetes-snapshot-extension/README.md

 ![Sample Dashboard](https://github.com/sashaPM/kubernetes-snapshot-extension/blob/master/dashboard.png)

-For each exposed metric, a named ADQL query along with the dashboard.
+For each exposed metric, a named ADQL query is created by the extension along with the dashboard.
 Double-clicking on a dashboard widget will open the corresponding query.
 These automatically created queries can also be accessed under Analytics -> Searches.
-The search names are constructed with the following format:
+The search names are built in the following format:
 ```
 <Cluster Name.
 Metric Name>
 ```